-Metabolic syndrome is a condition that appears to increase the risk of a cluster of diseases.
-These include cardiovascular disease, type 2 diabetes, high cholesterol, and obesity, among others.
-It is also known as insulin resistance syndrome.
+Metabolic syndrome is a condition that appears to increase the risk of a cluster of diseases, such as type 2 diabetes, cardiovascular disease, and high cholesterol.

 According to the AHA, a doctor will often consider metabolic syndrome if a person has